 The Yamaha stage closed with the change to Ducati in 2005 to work, and much, on a motorcycle that had added nothing encouraging results in the previous season.
 I had to go back to work hard in the set-up, to grow a MotoGP motorcycle working hard in electronics and with the added difficulty of having changed tires to Bridgestone and having to evolve the tires, so all the work It should be done in a double direction.

 We worked hard, we did a very important job and, in the last third of the season I was one of the drivers who added more points with two podiums included, in Malaysia and Australia.
 I had more than accomplished the work entrusted, but in Ducati they did not believe it that way and decided not to continue counting on my services.

-It was hard for me to understand the situation created at Ducati's departure, but the future was encouraging with a proposal from Sito Pons to team up with Stoner driving the Honda.
-We trained in Valencia and Malaysia and the truth is that things went well and I could finally get into a four-stroke Honda, but, after a short time, Sito told us that there was no sponsor and everything jumped into the air.
+It was difficult for me to understand the situation created when Ducati left, but the future looked encouraging with a proposal from Sito Pons to team up with Stoner riding the Honda.
+We trained in Valencia and Malaysia and the truth is that things went well and I was finally able to get on a four-stroke Honda, but after a short time, Sito told us that there was no sponsor and everything was blown up.

 The situation was complicated with almost everyone registered and everyone was already working for the following season.
 I was unemployed when Yamaha knocked on my door again with an attractive and complicated project at the same time.
 It was about running on the Hervé Poncharal team but using Dunlop brand tires and carrying out all the development work on these tires.